autowarefoundation/odd-usecase-scenario/scenarios/README.md

 ## Use Case to Scenario Mapping

-The following table provides the traceability between the use cases in the `usecases/` directory and their implementation as scenarios in the evaluator.
+The following table provides the traceability between the use cases and their implementation as scenarios in the evaluator.

 ### [Urban-Dense](https://evaluation.tier4.jp/evaluation/vehicle_catalogs/aaf96902-ab17-4957-93a0-e3b6aa7b9efd?project_id=awf) Catalog